Skip to main content

 Modernization with SOA – The EDS way

-Arye Amit and Eyal Kot presented EDS Modernization with SOA approach and practices in the 21st meeting of the SOA Forum of the Israeli Association of Information Processing on May 14th.
+Arie Amit and Eyal Kot presented EDS Modernization with SOA approach and practices in the 21st meeting of the SOA Forum of the Israeli Association of Information Processing on May 14th.

-Arye is Business Development and Management Consulting of EDS Israel.
+Arie is Business Development and Management Consulting of EDS Israel.

 This post describes Arye's presentation about Business aspects and EDS approach to Modernization.

-The following bullets summarize Arye's presentation:
+The following bullets summarizes Arie's presentation.

 Business Value of Modernization